JillTempelmeyer/actum-documentation.github.io/README.md

-Staging/test repository where Actum's documentation can be viewed and edited.. to eventually be migrated to actumprocessing.github.io repo (which will be rendered on custom docs.actumprocessing.com domain).
+Staging/test repository where Actum's documentation can be viewed and edited.. to eventually be migrated to actumprocessing.github.io repo (which will be rendered on custom docs.actumprocessing.com subdomain).

 ## Table of Contents: